neilmartin83/Jamf-Nation-Roadshow-London-2018/README.md

 Grab DEPNotify here: https://gitlab.com/Mactroll/DEPNotify

-I am using @fgd's User Input Fork: (link to be provided)
+I am using Frederico Deis' (@fgd on the MacAdmins Slack) fork, which has been merged into the 104RC2 branch: https://gitlab.com/Mactroll/DEPNotify/tree/104RC2

-Join the MacAdmins Slack: https://macadmins.herokuapp.com/ - check out the __#depnotify__ channel.
+Join the MacAdmins Slack: https://macadmins.herokuapp.com/ - check out the __#depnotify__ channel where @fgd has posted builds of his fork with the user input/registration functionality I demonstrated in my presentation.

 ### DEP - Provision - Example.sh ###